 Raisin toxicity is one of the most unusual conditions in dogs.
 The fact is, we don’t know much about it, including what causes it.
 What’s even stranger is the fact that not all dogs suffer from it.
 And we don’t just mean not all dog breeds — it’s truly an individual thing.

-One dog can eat them and be fine, while another dog will be dead within hours if he doesn’t get to the hospital in time.
-(We don’t recommend feeding your pup any a raisin to see which group he’s in, either.)
+One dog can eat them and be fine, while another dog will be dead within a few days if they don’t receive treatment in time or end up developing kidney failure.
+(We don’t recommend feeding your pup any raisins to see which group they’re in, either.)

 Also, it should be noted that grapes are dangerous and potentially fatal, too, but raisins are more potent.